 TG: So you in your body tasting the juice?

 EP: Yes!
 I smell this aroma and I picture myself either eating the fruit or drinking the juice.

 TG: So you don’t necessarily picture the thing, you experience a memory of eating it or drinking it.
-But what about something like oak?
+What about something like oak?
 This wine definitely has new oak on it.
 What do you smell in the wine for oak?

 TG: So what are those like for you?
 You’re not exactly going to be eating any of them.

-EP: I think with these spices there’s more of a visual association like an actual cinnamon stick or when you bake cookies and add clove or nutmeg.
-So there’s the little jars.
-It’s what it smells like when you put a little ground clove in your hand and smell it and then toss it into the cookie recipe.
+EP: I think with these spices there’s more of a visual association, like an actual cinnamon stick or when you bake cookies and add clove or nutmeg.
+There’s the little jars.
+It’s what it smells like when you put a little ground clove in your hand, smell it, and then toss it into the cookie recipe.

 TG: So that’s the whole thing?
 With these spices is there actually a jar there?